Written by Sara Chaca, Attorney–Abogada

-Buying a property in Ecuador, if you are really in love with one, can in fact be a WONDERFUL idea, so long as you are aware of the possible pitfalls that might dare to rear their ugly head(s).
-This is because, firstly, unlike in places such as the US, Canada, Europe and Australia, title insurance is not a common protection mechanism in Ecuador (if at all), so it is usually any prudent person’s “numero uno” concern as to ensuring the safety of making such a large item purchase, which is almost certainly the biggest investment that an Expat can or will ever make in Ecuador.
-A second thing to be aware of, is whether the Notary and/or Municipality who last effected any documentary change in the property with respect to the current owner (or even with regards to prior owners of the property before that), might have made a problematic error in the property recording(s) of past, because this might invalidate the ability to ensure a smooth transfer of the property (or even any transfer of the property at all).
+Buying a property in Ecuador, if you are in love or smitten with one, can be a WONDERFUL idea, so long as you are aware of the possible pitfalls that might dare to rear their ugly head(s).
+This is because, firstly, unlike in places such as the US, Canada, Europe and Australia, title insurance is not a common protection mechanism in Ecuador (if ever available at that!).
+So naturally, any prudent person’s “numero uno” concern is to ensure the absolute safety of making such a large item purchase, which is almost certainly the biggest investment that an Expat can or will ever make in Ecuador.
+A second thing to be aware of, is whether the Notary and/or Municipality who last effected any documentary change in the property with respect to the current owner (or even with regards to prior owners of the property before that), might have made a problematic error in the property recording(s) of past, because that might invalidate the ability to ensure a smooth transfer of the property (or even any transfer of the property at all).
 A third issue that is a common occurrence, is that the current owner’s relatives or divorcing/ex-spouse might have something to say about the sale of the property, if or when they might learn of it at any time (including even after the property sale has gone through, if unbeknownst to them previously that the property was being sold..).
-As an example, it could possibly be the case that the current owner might still owe some duty of equity or care to or for their benefit(s) with respect to the property that you wish to buy.
-A fourth possibility (among other hypotheticals beyond just these four mentioned within this paragraph), is that you might happen to see a sign for Ecuador properties for sale, boasting offers such as “Land for Sale in Ecuador”, “Farms for Sale in Ecuador”, or perhaps “Beach Houses for Sale in Ecuador”.
-Such an innocent enough looking sign, might in the end just be a fraud to lure in unsuspecting Expats, so as to induce them to misguidedly lay down their funds in the heat of their “excitement to buy something”.
-That is to say, one person or group may be pretending to own various parcels of property or groupings of homes in Ecuador, by presenting false documents that might otherwise appear at first blush to be legitimate, so as to try to evidence legitimacy to an unsuspecting Expat, and then issuing the Expat “purchaser” a fake Deed (or even no Deed at all).
+As an example, it could possibly be the case that the current owner might still owe some contractual or familial duty of equity or care to or for their benefit(s), with respect to the property that you wish to buy.
+A fourth possibility (among other hypotheticals that will remain beyond the scope of this article), is that you might happen to see a sign advertising the sale of any Ecuadorian properties, boasting offers such as “Land or House for Sale”.
+Such an innocent enough looking sign, might really in the end just be a fraud to lure in unsuspecting Expats, so as to induce them to misguidedly lay down their funds, in the heat of their “excitement to buy something”.
+That is to say, one person or group may be pretending to own various parcels of property or homes in Ecuador, by presenting false documents that might otherwise appear at first blush to be legitimate, so as to try to evidence authenticity to an unsuspecting Expat, and then issuing the Expat “purchaser” a fake Deed (or even no Deed at all).

-Getting past the sour grape possibilities, there truly are EXCELLENT reasons to buy real estate in Ecuador.
+Getting past some of those sour grape possibilities, there truly are EXCELLENT reasons to buy real estate in Ecuador.
 Not the least of which is that one can use an Ecuadorian property as their Investor Visa qualification for becoming a legal Resident of Ecuador (assuming a minimum Municipality granted tax assessed value of at least $45,000 for any property as of 2023 – which such tax assessed value can also be increased at the request of the property owner, since naturally all Municipalities love to receive higher taxes on a voluntary basis).
-Plus, if one elects investing in real estate in Ecuador, they can stop accumulating monthly rent receipts, and become a landlord themselves, potentially earning monthly rental income before rolling out of bed in the morning.
-As well, one can also have an eye on real estate with the intent of earning potentially attractive annual rates of return on the increased value (yearly appreciation) of their purchased property in Ecuador, including as a “tax preferred” investment at that.
-Like all other things in life and in business, just remember that the calculation for risk vs. reward simply needs to be taken into account, before making the decision to buy a property in Ecuador.
+Plus, if one elects to invest in real estate in Ecuador, they can stop accumulating monthly rent receipts, and even become a landlord themselves, reasonably receiving a healthy monthly rental income prior to rolling out of bed in the morning.
+As well, one can also have an eye on real estate with the intent of earning potentially attractive annual rates of return on the increased value (yearly appreciation) of their purchased property in Ecuador, including perhaps as a “tax preferred” investment.
+Like all other things in life, just remember that the calculation for risk vs. reward simply needs to be taken into account, before making the decision to buy any property in Ecuador.

-And so, as per the processing of any actionable and desired Real Estate Closing in Ecuador, some very necessary steps must occur in order to complete the property purchase process.
-Investigation of the property, as well as confirming through the Municipality where the property is located that it has clear title and no known debts, deficits, liens, outstanding taxes or other problems with it, are paramount to this endeavor.
+And so, as per the processing of any actionable and desired Ecuador Real Estate Closing within any city/town of Ecuador, some very necessary steps must occur in order to complete the property purchase process.
+A thorough investigation of the property, as well as confirming through the Municipality where the property is located, that it has clear title and no known debts, deficits, liens, outstanding taxes or other problems with it, are paramount to this endeavor.
 Plus, the property has to be registered in your name, once all other requirements and necessary verifications have been performed.
 Please also note that it is relatively difficult to obtain Expat Mortgages in Ecuador, at least in the first 2 years of a foreigner being a Resident of Ecuador.
-And of course it virtually goes without saying, that it is effectively impossible to secure an Ecuadorian mortgage if you are only a part-time visitor to Ecuador and not a full-time Resident of Ecuador holding a Cedula ID Card.
-For this reason, Expats almost exclusively buy property in Ecuador as a full cash purchase, or sometimes as an installment purchase over a 6-12 month period of time, through the use of a written “Promise to Buy” (which is akin to short-term financing being provided by the seller to the buyer).
+And of course, it virtually goes without saying, that it is effectively impossible to secure an Ecuadorian mortgage if you are only a part-time tourist or short-term visitor to Ecuador, as compared to a full-time legal Resident of Ecuador holding a Cedula ID Card.
+For this reason, Expats almost exclusively buy property in Ecuador as a full cash purchase, or sometimes as an installment purchase over a 6-12 month period of time, through the use of a written “Promise to Buy” (which is akin to short-term financing being provided directly by the seller to the buyer).

-In order for there to be a legal sale of a property in Ecuador and it be recorded by the Municipality where it is located in, you as the Buyer are far better off to have your own Attorney (rather than the Seller’s Attorney) write a “Minuta” document that will put the property in your name.
-The reason why this is so important, is because the formal property sales agreement should be principally written with your own interests in mind as the buyer (even exclusively so, if/when possible), being that you are the buyer and the new property owner for going forward purposes (the seller generally only needs to know that your money is green, and little else besides that).
-Naturally, you need to pay the Municipality costs as well as Notary fees associated with any property purchase in Ecuador, as and when they become necessary for clearances/verifications, permissions, and registrations during the property purchase process.
-Of course, these fees and costs depend fully on the Municipality where your property is situated in Ecuador, as well as on what the tax assessed value of the property in comparison to the actual purchase price that you are paying for the property, and whether there are/were any outstanding taxes owed with respect to the Ecuador real estate property.
+In order for there to be a legal sale of a property in Ecuador and it be recorded by the Municipality where the property is located in, you as the Buyer are ALWAYS far better off to have your own Attorney (rather than the Seller’s Attorney) write the very necessary “Minuta” document that will put the property in your name.
+The reason why this is so important, is because the formal property sales agreement should be principally written with your own interests in mind as the buyer (even exclusively so, if/when possible), being that you are the buyer and to be the new property owner for going forward purposes – the seller really only needs assurance that your money is green, and little other protection mechanisms besides that.
+Naturally, you also need to pay the Municipality costs as well as Notary fees associated with your property purchase in Ecuador, as and when they become necessary for clearances, permissions, registrations and verifications, during the property purchase process.
+Of course, these fees and costs depend fully on the Municipality where your property is situated in Ecuador, as well as on what the tax assessed value of the property is in comparison to the actual purchase price that you are paying for it, and whether there are/were any outstanding taxes or other debts owed with respect to your property.

-What any Attorney needs in order to be able to represent you for the Real Estate Closing itself, is the former (past) Escritura and/or Minuta of the current or prior owner’s purchase of the property, plus color copies of each the Buyers’/Sellers’ Identifications (i.e. Foreign Passport or Ecuadorian Cedula).
-The Real Estate closing process generally takes around 2-4 weeks to complete from start to finish, depending on how quickly the Seller/Buyer are in providing the necessary documents, required information and/or answering any questions that arise as you move through the process to effect the change in property ownership to your name.
+What any Ecuadorian Real Estate Attorney needs in order to be able to represent you for the Real Estate Closing itself, is the former (past) Escritura and/or Minuta of the current owner’s past purchase of the property, plus color copies of each the Buyers’/Sellers’ Identifications (i.e. Foreign Passport or Ecuadorian Cedula).
+The Ecuadorian Real Estate Closing process generally takes around 2-4 weeks to complete, from start to finish, depending on how quickly the Seller/Buyer are in providing the necessary documents, required information and/or answering any questions that may arise, as you and they move through the process to effect the change in property ownership to your name.
 This can also be done via a Power of Attorney, where you sign and notarize such a document appointing your Ecuadorian Attorney to handle the purchase (or sale) of your Ecuador Real Estate Property on your behalf, without you even needing to be, come or stay in Ecuador to do so – see as follows for a clickable link to another article I wrote on “CuencaHighLife” about that particular theme specifically: https://cuencahighlife.com/power-of-attorney-documents-in-ecuador-best-reasons-uses-of-them-plus-how-how-not-to-do-so/.
 As well, so as to buy property in Ecuador in association with securing your residency in Ecuador, see as follows for yet an additional article that I published on “CuencaHighLife” covering all aspects of purchasing Real Estate in Ecuador: https://cuencahighlife.com/ecuadors-new-investor-visa-now-travel-as-often-as-you-like/.

 Payment for buying/selling a property in Ecuador is usually made via bank wire transfer (international wire transfer is generally more typical in the case of Expats).
-And, so as to pay Attorney fees and/or fees to reimburse your representing Attorney for Municipality costs or Notary Fees prepaid by your Attorney on your behalf, these are usually paid by either personal check, cash in hand or a cash deposit made to the bank account of the representing Attorney with respect to your Ecuador Real Estate Closing.
+And, so as to pay Real Estate Attorney fees and/or fees to reimburse your representing Ecuador Real Estate Attorney for Municipality costs or Notary Fees that are prepaid by your Attorney on your behalf, those are usually made payable via either personal check, cash in hand or a cash deposit made to the bank account of the representing Attorney with respect to your Ecuador Real Estate Closing.

-In summation of the above, if you have found, or may at any time find, a property in Ecuador that seems to sing and/or appear to have your name on it, don’t be afraid to jump at will to make an offer to buy it.
-Just always be sure for purposes of purchasing an Ecuador property, to retain competent legal counsel here in Ecuador, so as to ensure that your attempt to purchase it will not be made in vain, and even more desirably, not be made in pain.
+Thus, in summation of all of the above, if you have found, or may at any time in the future find, a property in Ecuador that seems to sing and/or appears to “have your name on it”, certainly don’t be afraid to make an offer to buy it.
+Just always be sure, for purposes of purchasing any property in Ecuador, to retain competent Ecuadorian legal counsel, so as to ensure that your attempt to purchase your property will not be made in vain, and perhaps even more importantly, that it not be made in pain.